mariohernandez/components-theming/README.md

 1. Import a working database: `ddev import-db --src=web/db.sql`

-1. Start up Drupal: `ddev drush uli`
+1. Start up Drupal: `ddev drush uli` and click or copy/paste the URL provide by DDEV.

+The above steps will give you a working Drupal 9 site with demo content and basic components configuration.
+In addition, it provides a working custom theme with automated workflow for building components.